-Binghamton University's first news release should go to all media in the area, regional and national wire services, all at the same time.
-If at all possible this release should go out within the first hour (or sooner) of the crisis, following the advisories that announce only core facts and actions for audiences to take; safety information should be disseminated on campus earlier as soon as reasonably possible, depending on information from the Incident Management Team.
+Binghamton University's first news release should go to all media in the area, and to regional and national wire services, at the same time.
+If at all possible, this release should go out within the first hour (or sooner) of the crisis, following the advisories that announce only core facts and actions for audiences to take; safety information should be disseminated on campus earlier as soon as reasonably possible, depending on information from the IMT.
 This safety information will then be included in the first media release.

 Be prepared after the initial release to receive a number of calls from the media.
 It is important for the spokesperson to be readily available to make additional statements, or to clarify information in the first media release to dispel any rumors.
 Information in the release will be used as the basis for verbal comments to the media.
 Comments should answer the reporter's question and whenever possible transition to positive or proactive action items taken by the university.